Essential Travel Guide: Cruise Tips and Advice

 Don’t be the person overboard on your cruise ship.
 There are many reasons this happens, but most involve personal problems, high levels of stress, or alcohol.

 Remember that while many cruise travel insurance policies cover mishaps of this kind, they usually don’t help if negligent behaviour or alcohol is involved.
-Remember to read the whole product disclosure statement for your policy before you take off, and again before you try to make a claim.
+Remember to read the whole Product Disclosure Statement (PDS) for your policy before you take off, and again before you try to make a claim.
 Once on board, always be aware of your surroundings and avoid leaning too close to the ledge.

 Whether it’s bad weather or a heightened travel alert that derails your cruising holiday, know that these things happen more often than you probably think.
 Read your ticket before you purchase to see what costs can be refunded.
 If you purchase a non-refundable ticket, be sure to investigate cancellation cover to avoid potentially losing out on a lot of money.